BBN-Q/libx6/README.md

 specific compiler in the Malibu libraries that libx6 links against - as of Malibu 1.8.5 this is TDM GCC 4.8.1 ( use `strings -a libFramework_Mb.a | grep GCC` to discover).
-We have used [mingw-w64](http://mingw-w64.org/) and the mingw-builds installer to use the ``x86_64-4.8.1-posix-seh-rt_v3_rev2`` stack which is compatible with the compiler II used.
-It is easiest to use this with the MSYS2 environment for cmake and make.
+We have used [mingw-w64](http://mingw-w64.org/) and the mingw-builds installer to get the ``x86_64-4.8.1-posix-seh-rt_v3_rev2`` stack which is compatible with the compiler II used.
+It is easiest to run this within the MSYS2 environment for access to cmake and make.

 ### Uninstalling previous II drivers and software

-If you already have II software installed and want to start from scratch try the following modified from end of this [forum thread](http://www.innovative-dsp.com/forum/viewtopic.php?t=2032).
+If you already have II software installed and want to start from scratch try the following modified from the end of this [forum thread](http://www.innovative-dsp.com/forum/viewtopic.php?t=2032).

 1. Open Device Manager and disable the WinJungo driver.
 Careful if you have